Resolving the BODY_SIZE_LIMIT for File Uploads on AWS Amplify Hosting with SvelteKit SSR

 Environment

-Normally in SvelteKit, you can set the body size limit via the BODY_SIZE_LIMIT environment variable:
+In a normal SvelteKit setup, the body size limit should be configurable via the BODY_SIZE_LIMIT environment variable.

 # .env